 The José Limón Dance Foundation will be conducting the Limón Professional Training Programs

-where a mandatory vaccination & testing policy is in place.
+from facilities where mandatory vaccination & testing policies are in place.

 No unvaccinated people will be allowed in the building.